Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 - [pinecone](https://www.pinecone.io/) is a Long-Term Memory for AI, this is a vector database.
 - A vector database is a type of database that indexes and stores vector embeddings for fast retrieval and similarity search, with capabilities like CRUD operations, metadata filtering, and horizontal scaling.

-- when you create a Pinecone account you get api key for Pinecone database access.
+- when you create a Pinecone account you get an API key for Pinecone database access.

 - you just create an instance for pinecone like below in enough for use it.